appatalks/chatgpt-html/README.md

-# OpenAI API and Amazon Polly integration for Webpage
+# ChatGPT HTML - Using OpenAI APIs and AWS Polly speech

 v.0.3